wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.2 - Continuous Integration/Demo 2.2.md

 ## Explain the build functionalities

-0. Browse to VSTS project page for Parts Unlimited MRP at `http://<YourVSTSAccount>.visualstudio.com/PartsUnlimitedMRP` and navigation to the **build** page:
+0. Browse to the VSTS project page for Parts Unlimited MRP at `http://<YourVSTSAccount>.visualstudio.com/PartsUnlimitedMRP` and navigation to the **build** page:

     ![](<media/browse_build_page.png>)